The Irishman: Filming

-Scorsese envisioned the film as having an "old-fashioned" look which cinematographer Rodrigo Prieto accomplished by using "a series of lookup tables" for each scene.
+Concerning the look and feel of the movie, Scorsese envisioned the film as having an "old-fashioned" look which cinematographer Rodrigo Prieto accomplished by using "a series of lookup tables" for each scene.
 Ben Sherlock summarized the filming approach used for each historical decade depicted throughout the film, stating: "The '50s-set scenes have a Kodachrome look; the '60s-set scenes have an Ektachrome look; the '70s-set scenes have a silvery layer plastered over them; and any scene set in the '80s and onwards have a bleach bypass look, and are also more de-saturated than the other scenes."
 The extensive production design covered 117 filming locations, 319 scenes, 160 actors, in a story spanning 50 years.
 Producer Emma Tillinger Koskoff summarized her relation to Scorsese and his principal crew, stating: "I also work closely with the line producer, AD [Assistant Director] and DP [Director of Photography] on a budget and schedule, and we create a production plan that will realize Marty's vision. ...
 We scouted a lot.
 Our prep was almost six months; sometimes we were scouting after the day's wrap, trying to find new location ... due to weather or whatever; it was pretty insane."

 Sandy Powell and Christopher Peterson were costume designer and co-designer, respectively.
 Speaking about Scorsese, Powell said, "one of the things he said on a first meeting was that we weren't doing the same kind of gangsters as Goodfellas or Casino ...
 These weren't flashy peacock looks.
 We were doing a low-key version.
 I mean, there are some obvious mafia types in there, but half of that is the way these people hold themselves."
 The film had a total of "250 characters and 6,500 extras", said Peterson, with Powell adding that "you need a lot of research, a lot of hard work, and you need to just get down and do it. ...
 You basically have to sort of divide your brain up into those five different decades, and approach it as if there are three or four films in one.
 You're filming more than one decade in one day, and that's when you'd have to really know what you were doing."

 Bill Desowitz, writing for IndieWire, stated that the film had been considered as contending for an Oscar nomination for its editing.
 Editor Thelma Schoonmaker commented: "Marty wanted to show the banality of the violence ...
 It's not like the incredible camera moves or flashy editing of the earlier movies.
 Victims are killed in an instant—often in very simple wide shots.
 And his brilliant idea of slamming the titles in front of the audience (describing how various mob characters die) was a way of showing that being part of the Mafia is not a good idea".